geomagpy/magpy/README.md

         data = read(example1)
         fl = flagging.flag_outlier(data, timerange=120, threshold=3, markall=True)

-Now we need to apply the flagging object to the data and insert flagging information directly into the data stream
+Now we need we just add the flagging object to the data's header

-        dataiwithflags = fl.apply_flags(data, mode='insert')
+        data.header['DataFlags'] = fl

 And then we can save this data set with flagging data included as CDF.
 Please note that only CDF export types support flagging contents

-        dataiwithflags.write('/tmp/',filenamebegins='MyFlaggedExample_', format_type='PYCDF')
+        data.write('/tmp/',filenamebegins='MyFlaggedExample_', format_type='PYCDF')

-Extracting such incorporated flagging information is currently not possible in MagPy 2.0.

 ### 6.7 Advanced flagging methods and *flag_bot*